SailGP Final – Australia win the US$1,000,000 prize pot

 Slingsby and SailGP Australia triumphantly crossed the finish line 13 seconds ahead of Outteridge to make history as the first ever SailGP Champion.

-Marseille SailGP Season 1 Grand Final – Final overall after 7 races
+Marseille SailGP Season 1 Grand Final – Final overall after 7 Fleet races & Matchrace

 1st Australia – Tom Slingsby 9, 10, 9, 1, 2, 2 – – 229 pts